Carina-P/hire-hens/readme_materials/TESTS.md

 ## Some of the bugs
 - It was a little hard to add the dimension months to cart.
 And I had several bugs before it got it right (I hope).
 For example when I added an item with some amount of rental months that already existed in the cart, instead of increasing quantity, the old value was overwritten.
-- To get all my includes to work I needed to add app in TEMPLATES_DIRS.
+- To get all my includes to work I needed to add all apps in TEMPLATES_DIRS.
 - Forgot to add include static in some templates.

 ## Remaining bugs